 This is the second prototype developed by the company: the solution appears very valid because it eliminates practically every negative factor (real or 'presumed' and for the use and consumption of oil lobbyists).
-It doesn't bother the birds, it doesn't make a lot of noise, it doesn't 'disfigure' the landscape.
+It does not bother the birds, it does not make a lot of noise, it does not 'disfigure' the landscape.
 It has smaller dimensions.
 It can also be used (personal opinion of an insider) as an effective advertising vehicle, and in any case has a high decorative factor.
 In other words?
 End of alibis for all landscape 'purists', partly funded by the oil industry.

 [highlight] How does it work? - [/ highlight] The Saphon turbine uses a patented system, the "Zero-Blade Technology": the wind is 'channeled' in a spiral path, and forced to move back and forth in a sort of vortex that moves a series of small pistons placed near the 'wind wheel': the pistons convert their movement into electricity through a generator and a motor.
 Alternatively, the energy is 'stored' in an accumulator.

-[highlight] When will it be ready? - [/ highlight] This invention has already received an international patent since March: Saphon is looking for a financier who will help it develop a valid and widespread product on the market: it will take from one to two years, unless that you don't want to contribute yourself :)
+[highlight] When will it be ready? - [/ highlight] This invention has already received an international patent since March: Saphon is looking for a lender to help it develop a valid and widespread product on the market: it will take from one to two years, unless that you don't want to contribute yourself :)

 Here is a demonstration video.